▪Simulation Results of Risks and Opportunities

 Extreme climate change increases transportation costs:

 The occurrence of extreme weather will increase the risk of transportation interruptions.
-Transportation companies may reduce flight services as a result, and the Company will need to find alternative transportation methods, which will significantly increase additional transportation costs.
+Transportation companies may reduce the frequency of transportation services as a result, and the Company will need to find alternative transportation methods, which will incur additional transportation costs.

 Response Strategies